A blog by Ronny Allan

 Opinion.
-There’s a frequently asked question on certain forums along the lines of how will I die of my Neuroendocrine Cancer?.
+Over the years, I’ve seen questions on certain forums along the lines of how will I die of my Neuroendocrine Cancer?.
 I also see it occasionally in a list of internet search terms that led to a hit on my blog site (I don’t know who searched, just that this search term led to my site being viewed).
 I just hope they found this post!
 Personally, I find it slightly unsettling, although I can understand why certain people might ask.
 I accept it as a question, but I believe there are times and places for it and that a public forum is not the place to have it.
-The vast majority of people do not go to a forum to find out how they might die and there are many who are in a vulnerable condition having just been diagnosed.
+The vast majority of people do not go to a forum to find out how they might die and as a reminder to those asking, there are many who are in a vulnerable condition having just been diagnosed.

 I don’t tend to dabble in death – it’s just quite difficult to talk about it in a blog that is partly designed to be positive and offer hope.
 So why am I talking about death inside this positive blog?
 Well, apart from thinking the thread mentioned above might scare already frightened readers, I also think it might be perceived as a bit ‘glass half empty’.
 Both of these things are not good, thus why I believe the question should be between the person wanting to know and a specialist.